spicylemonade/FRCsim/README.md

 ### Goals:

-* To create a modular environment to teach and test FRC robotics code. at the same time, we are keeping it similar to how the Actual robot code would look like.
+* To create a modular environment to teach and test FRC robotics code. at the same time, we are keeping it similar to how the actual robot code would look like.

 * Allow any team to modify robot to accommodate their design